Planning to visit LA? Are you wondering where to stay in Los Angeles? This guide breaks down which is the best area to stay in Los Angeles.

 Be sure to mark down the Oue Skyspace Observation Deck, Grand Central Market, the Grammy Museum, LA Live and the Stanley Alley Flea Market to have a really vibrant, colorful downtown experience.
 Little Tokyo is also located within DTLA.

 While you’ll notice some very high-profile five-star hotels in view while cruising through DTLA, there are plenty of cheaper accommodations and hostels catering to backpackers who prefer long days of sightseeing over lazy spa mornings.

-5. Westwood, nice place to stay in Los Angeles for backpackers
+5. Westwood, where to stay in Los Angeles near the University of California, LA

 Westwood is a bustling hub where Los Angeles culture and the rest of the world intertwine to create an amazing place for shopping, dining and entertainment.